|About Apatite Gemstones

 Apatite-rich rock is also the most important source of phosphorus in the world.
 Phosphorus is an essential chemical in phosphate fertilizers.
 Phosphorus is also widely used in explosives, fireworks, pesticides, toothpaste and detergents.

-While tooth enamel is the hardest material in the human body, apatite is not especially hard compared to other gemstones, with a rating of only 5 on the Mohs scale.
-So apatite jewelry is usually confined to earrngs and pendants or occasional wear rings with protective settings.
-Apatite is also sensitive to heat and acids, so should not be worn when working with chemicals.
+While tooth enamel is the hardest material in the human body, apatite is not especially hard when compared to other gemstones, with a rating of only 5 on the Mohs scale.
+So apatite jewelry is usually confined to earrings and pendants or occasional-wear rings with protective settings.
+Apatite is also sensitive to heat and acid, so should not be worn when working with chemicals.

 Gem-quality apatite is found in a number of places in the world, including Burma, Brazil and Mexico.
 The neon blue-green material is found chiefly in Madagascar.
 When evaluating an apatite gem, color saturation is very important, since the more intense the color, the most valuable the gem.
 Stones over one carat are rare and will command higher prices in the market.
 It is unusual to find clean apatite; most pieces have at least some inclusions.

 - Last Updated: June-09-2014

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.